kentdao20/DATA-332---1st-project/README.md

 ![Wordcloud](https://user-images.githubusercontent.com/118495124/223001854-ba70c47e-a921-4289-ab0e-df139b73b7d6.png)

-This word cloud was made using the output of lexicon ncr menu
+This word cloud was made using the output of lexicon ncr menu, I got this after I merge the library from the lexicon with inner join to make a list of the words that can reflect the emotion of the customer after being dealt with and return 4 main words, which is mainly positive with a lot of anticipation, a small amount of negative and some even feels joy.

+**2. Graph**

+**3. Graph**